 Authority can be construed to mean many different things.
-Within the context of Social Engineering, we will break down different types of Authority and how it can be used.
+Within the context of social engineering, we will break down different types of authority and how it can be used.

-Purporting to be law enforcement or other government official and using this type of Authority would almost certainly be illegal and is not condoned within our discussion of Social Engineering.
-Therefore, our focus will be on Organizational and Social Authority.
+Purporting to be law enforcement or other government officials would almost certainly be illegal and is not condoned within our discussion of Social Engineering.
+Therefore, our focus will be on organizational and social.

-These categories are similar to the categories Max Weber has defined, but are modified to fit more closely to use within Social Engineering.
+These categories are similar to the categories Max Weber has defined, but are modified to fit more closely to use within social engineering.

-Organizational Authority is quite simply any Authority defined by means of an Organization.
+Organizational authority is quite simply any authority defined by means of an organization.
 Typically this refers to a supervisory hierarchy.
 Someone within a position of power in an organization is going to have more power and access to more information than someone at the bottom of the hierarchy.
-In a penetration testing scenario, a consultant may impersonate the CIO or someone else with clearly defined Organizational Authority.
+In a penetration testing scenario, a consultant may impersonate the CIO or someone else with clearly defined organizational authority.
 The consultant may then be able to obtain passwords or other information from the help desk or any other employee who may perceive that the impersonated person has authority over them.

 Jonathan J. Rusch writes “People are highly likely, in the right situation, to be highly responsive to assertions of authority, even when the person who purports to be in a position of authority is not physically present.”
 Rusch cites an experiment, Robert B. Cialdini, Influence (revised edition 1993). , that showed 95 percent of nurses within 22 stations from three different hospitals were willing to administer patients a dangerous dose of medication based upon a phone call from a researcher purporting to be a physician the nurses had never met.